ryanbuckner/samsungtv-plugin/README.md

   - Choose a unique name of the .txt file to save token info (eg 'tv-token.txt')

 * Note that the TV must be in developer mode with the IP Address of your Indigo server authorized
-* The TV must be ON to communicate with it
+* The TV must be ON to communicate with it.
+Turn on the TV when adding it to Indigo

 ### Future Features:

 Future features for this plugin will be community driven.
 Some ideas:
 1) Launch app action
-2) Send key command action
-3) Frame TV control
+2) Frame TV control
-4) Volume control
-5) Input control
+3) Input control

 ### Troubleshooting:

 - The plugin is unable to communicate with TVs when they are off.
 It will attempt to connect to the TV and if it cannot after 3 seconds, it makes the assumption that it's Off
+- When configuring new devices, turn the device on
+- Some TVs may go into standby mode before switching from On to Off.
+This may result in a few second delay of the Indigo state to become Off